Next.js App Router: A Practical Guide

 Next.js 13 introduced the App Router, a new way to handle routing in React applications.

-In this guide, I will walk you through the main concepts of the App Router, with practical and interactive examples.
+In this guide, I'll walk you through the main concepts of the App Router, with practical examples.

 The Basics